 Transportation in Doheny State Beach

-RV parking is available at both the North and South day use areas.
-The North Area is the more developed area.
-The parking lot is basically shaped like a squashed oval.
-Just trust us on that one.
-The South Area is basically just beach, and the parking area is essentially a long strip right behind the beach.
+Most people who camp with RVs or motorhomes park their rig in their campsite and walk or ride bikes around the beach.
+It is much easier that way.
+RV parking is available at both the north and south day-use areas.
+The north area is the more developed area.
+The south area is basically just beach, and the parking area is essentially a long strip right behind the beach.

 Campgrounds and parking in Doheny State Beach